supermarsx/autogithubpullmerge/README.md

 - `--include-merged` lists merged pull requests in addition to open ones.
 - `--poll-prs` polls only pull requests.
 - `--poll-stray-branches` polls only stray branches.
+- `--auto-reject-dirty` closes stray branches that have diverged.

 ## Examples